Xunnamius/xscripts/docs/src/commands/project/renovate/variables/renovationTasks.md

 #### github-kill-master.longHelpDescription

 > `readonly` **longHelpDescription**: "This renovation will kill any and all references to any \"master\" ref throughout the repository.
-This includes renaming the \"master\" branch to \"main,\" deleting the \"master\" branch on the remote origin repository, and setting the default branch to \"main\" both locally and remotely if it is not the case already."
+This includes renaming the \"master\" branch to \"main,\" deleting the \"master\" branch on the origin repository, and setting the default branch to \"main\" both locally and remotely if it is not the case already."

 #### github-kill-master.requiresForce